Call (302) 853-2853

 Finish Polish

-Finish-R or Ignition restores depth and clarity.
+Starke Finish-R on a DA polisher with Money Pad or Purple Haze wool restores depth and clarity.
 This is where the mirror finish comes from.
-Post-sanding jobs use Ignition.
-Standard correction jobs use Finish-R. Proper pad selection and technique for your specific gel coat make the difference.
+Same finishing polish across all correction paths — proper pad selection and technique for the specific gel coat make the difference.

 7